rsmp-nordic/rsmp_core/sphinx/source/applicability/transport_of_data.rst

 The following principles applies:

 * All packets must be ended with a FF (formeed).
-This includes message acknowledgement (see section :ref:`message-ack`).
+This includes message acknowledgement (see section :ref:`message-acknowledgement`).
   For example if NotAck is used as a consequence for signal exchange list mismatch during communication establishment
 * Several consecutive FF (formeed) must not be sent, but must be handled
 * FF (formeed) in the beginning of the data exchange (after connection establishment) must not be sent, but must be handled